 The Action Plan on the BRI notes that investments in physical connectivity should be backed up by policy development and capacity building to make international commerce amongst Belt and Road economies cheaper, easier, and faster; and should include cooperation to strengthen institutional and people-to-people linkages.
-Following early investments in new or existing transport, communications, and energy networks, the BRI is looking for sustainable cooperation amongst a diverse group of countries where political leaders and officials, both
+Following early investments in new or existing transport, communications, and energy networks, the BRI is looking for sustainable cooperation amongst a diverse group of countries where political leaders and officials, both in China and in partner countries, are able to (i) create bilateral projects based on mutual benefit and mutual trust, (ii) agree on investments that are sustainable and achieve the stated objectives, (iii) effectively manage risks through transparency and responsible governance, (iv) converge the infrastructure projects and associated capacities with the development priorities of the partner countries, and (v) invest in sustainable infrastructure.

 The early phase of the BRI has focused on investment in the hard infrastructure of transport, communications, and energy networks.
-The developmental and fiscal results in some of the countries hosting BRI projects have brought the BRI under immense global scrutiny, especially on its policy coordination role with the host country.
+The developmental and fiscal results in some of the countries hosting BRI projects has brought the BRI under immense global scrutiny, especially on its policy coordination role with the host country.
 The BRI needs to transform from an infrastructure programme to a connectivity programme by embracing the multidimensional aspects of connectivity.

 The BRI process links participants that differ greatly in terms of the size of their populations and economies, forms of governance, institutional development, and productivity.
 Several decades of experience of economic cooperation indicate that successful and sustained cooperation amongst such a diverse group should be voluntary and based on the principles of openness, transparency, mutual benefit, mutual trust, mutual respect, and careful evolution.
-The challenge for the BRI in the coming years is to put these sound guiding principles into practice, and to take BRI projects where they are needed.
+The challenge for BRI in the coming years is to put these sound guiding principles into practice, and to take BRI projects where they are needed.
+The BRI in the Indo-Pacific architecture must adhere to these principles and aim to avoid a hegemonic race for infrastructure projects.

+3.2.
 Asia-Africa Growth Corridor